Repairing a Gumotex Seawave

 Bladder boat and packraft repairs

-With smooth-skinned Alpacka packrafts, they recommend two-inch wide Tyvec adhesive tape produced by DuPont.
-Just peel off the back and apply a section on to pricks or small tears once the surface has been cleaned and dried.
+With smooth-skinned packrafts use two-inch wide Tyvec tape produced by DuPont.
+Just peel off the back and apply a section to pricks or small tears once the surface has been cleaned and dried.
 No need for roughing up, but a quick wipe with solvent won’t do any harm.
 Larger tears can be sewn then taped.
-Tyvec will work on urethane IK bladders and extra tacky duct tape or gorilla tape will do too, but is unlikely to remain impermeable once immersed for a while.
+Tyvec will work on urethane IK bladders or use ultra tacky Gorilla Patch & Go tape for deep floor scratches and cuts.
+It will remain impermeable even once immersed.

 Aire-style bladder boat repairs are actually easy.
 According to Aire’s youtube vid, you unzip the hull shell, slap on a bit of Tyvec on the split, tape up the inner side of the hull shell gash to keep out grit, reflate and off you go.
 You can glue up in the usual way later, if necessary.
 I had the feeling that on my Feathercraft Java the urethane-coated sponsons made of thin ripstop nylon fabric (like tent flysheet material) couldn’t have been securely repaired with tape.
 In fact, it would be difficult to bond anything well to the slippery nylon fabric compared to smooth urethane plastic or hypalon-like surfaces, but perhaps once inflated the seal would have been fine.